Overview of Partnership Firm Registration

 An association of two or more people who have decided to indulge in business activities is regarded as a partnership firm.
 The motive of such organization is to earn profit.
 Members of such a partnership firm are called partners.
 All the partners share the profits and losses in proportion of their respective ownership.

 In a partnership firm, the amount of money contributed is often huge because each partner can contribute to the total amount of capital required.
 The decision-making process in a partnership firm is a collective business.
 Every partner should be on the same path before taking any decision.
+Without partnership firm registrtaion two partners cannot start their business venture.

 Partnership deed is a kind of agreement formed within the partners which defines their rules, duties, methodology, functions and shares.
 It helps to avoid future conflicts and disputes between the partners.
 It is created and signed by all the members on the Judicial Stamp Paper that costs around Rs.
 2000/-